The Boys (TV series): Development

-A film adaptation of Garth Ennis's comic book series The Boys was in various stages of development between 2008 and 2016, initially at Columbia Pictures with Adam McKay directing and a budget of $100 million until the project was abandoned over creative differences between the studio and McKay.
-Paramount Pictures secured the rights in August 2012 and revived the production, but in April 2016 the film adaptation was cancelled and it was reported that Cinemax would be developing a television series adaptation of the comic book instead.
+A film adaptation of Garth Ennis's comic book series The Boys was in various stages of development between 2008 and 2016, initially at Columbia Pictures with Adam McKay directing and a budget of $100 million, until the project was abandoned over creative differences between the studio and McKay.
+Paramount Pictures secured the rights in August 2012 and revived the production.
+However, in April 2016, the film adaptation was cancelled, and it was reported that Cinemax would be developing a television series adaptation of the comic book instead.
 Seth Rogen and Evan Goldberg, who at the time were working on the series Preacher (also based on a comic book series by Ennis), were recruited as executive producers and directors for the pilot episode.
 Eric Kripke, a longtime fan of Ennis's work, was hired as the series showrunner and head writer.